 When cutting the stalk, be sure to get it as close to the ground as possible.

 Set the husks aside, keeping them upright.
 They can lean against a fence or a garden shed for a few days while they dry out.
-Be sure not to leave them lying of the ground for long because they will start to decompose.
+Be sure not to leave them lying on the ground for long because they will start to decompose.

 After several days, the corn husks will be dried out to a fall-colored hue of brown.
-Try tying a few husks together with ribbon or twine to accentuate the front door or attach them to the mail box post to greet trick-or-treaters.
+Try tying a few husks together with ribbon or twine to accentuate the front door or attach them to the mailbox post to greet trick-or-treaters.